demitry/patel-netcore-mvc/NetCoreMVC.md

 Be sure to check if(ModelState.IsValid)

 ### Toastr Notifications and Partial Views [61]

+Add _Notification page into the Shared folder,

+remove _Notification.cshtml.cs, we don't need it

+**DotNet Identity is built on top of Razor Pages**

 ## Section 4: N-Tier Architecture
 ### Create More Projects [62]
 ### Modify Styling Refresh [63]